luigibolovan/egioc-catch-the-candy/README.md

 Uploaded [here](https://simmer.io/@luigib/candymonster)

-Just a simple game made with Unity for final project presentation.
+Just a simple game made with Unity.

 The player has to move the little monster left or right in order to catch all the candies that are falling.